 1. Vitamins Cannot Replace a Good Skin Care Routine

 The best place to start to gain clearer skin is with a gentle, consistent skin care routine 🍃.
-Taking vitamins and minerals may help, perhaps even a lot, but we can guarantee that you will see the best results when you look after your skin well on the outside, too.
+Taking vitamins and minerals may help your skin health, perhaps even a lot, but we can guarantee that you will see the best results when you look after your skin well on the outside, too.

 Steady and Slow Is the Way To Go

-Don’t expect overnight results🌙.
+Don’t expect overnight skin health results when using vitamins 🌙.
 The human body, including your skin, needs time to regenerate.
 However, we recommend that you commit to sticking with a sensible routine for at least six weeks to treat acne more permanently.
 But that’s not all.

 Gentle Is the Secret

 Your skin needs gentle treatment, no matter what.
-Many promotors promise fast results, but you’ll notice that they tend to work well for a week or two, then the acne returns.
+Many promotors of vitamins for clear skin promise fast results, but you’ll notice that they tend to work well for a week or two, then the acne returns.
 This is because fast-acting but harsh products exacerbate two of the three core causes of acne, so avoid them whenever possible.

 Instead,we recommend Exposed Skin Care and our gentle 🍃 and effective line of acne treatment products for consistently clear, healthy skin.
 Our products contain safe levels of chemicals like benzoyl peroxide, but they also contain all-natural tea tree oil and other ingredients with powerful antibacterial and anti-inflammatory properties.